shareresearchteam/expressive_cozmo_behaviors/README.md

 # expressive_cozmo_behaviors
 Open-source repository of expressive Cozmo robot behaviors.
+There are a total of 8 categories: Active, Active Pleasant, Active Unpleasant, Inactive, Inactive Pleasant, Inactive Unpleasant, Pleasant, and Unpleasant.
+These categories are evenly spread across Russell's circumplex model of affect.
+Each of these categories have 4 Python codes for Cozmo emotive animations.